Search: 3045 results

 But the centurion, willing to save Paul, kept them from their purpose; and commanded that they which could swim should cast themselves first into the sea, and get to land:

-and the rest should follow, some on planks, and some on other things from the ship.
-So it happened that they all escaped safely to the land.
+and the rest should follow, some on planks, and others on various things from the ship.
+And so it happened that they all were brought safely to land.

 When the natives saw the creature hanging from his hand, they began saying to one another, “Undoubtedly this man is a murderer, and though he has been saved from the sea, Justice [the avenging goddess] has not permitted him to live.”